benjaminion/upgrading-ethereum-book/src/book.md

 #### BLS Digital Signatures

 Digital signatures in the blockchain world are usually based on elliptic curve groups.
 For signing users' transactions, Ethereum uses [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) signatures with the [secp256k1](https://en.bitcoin.it/wiki/Secp256k1) elliptic curve.
 However, the beacon chain protocol uses [BLS](https://en.wikipedia.org/wiki/BLS_digital_signature) signatures with the [BLS12-381](/part2/building_blocks/bls12-381/) elliptic curve[^fn-bls-bls].
-Although similar in usage, ECDSA and BLS signatures are mathematically quite different, with the latter relying on a special property of certain elliptic curves called "[pairing](https://medium.com/@VitalikButerin/exploring-elliptic-curve-pairings-c73c1864e627)".
-Although ECDSA signatures are [much faster](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-bls-signature-04#section-1.1) than BLS signatures, it is the pairing property of BLS signatures that allows us to aggregate signatures, thus making the whole consensus protocol practical.
+Although similar in usage, ECDSA and BLS signatures are mathematically quite different, with the latter relying on a special property of certain elliptic curves called "[pairing](/part2/building_blocks/bls12-381/#pairings)".
+Although ECDSA signatures are [much faster](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-bls-signature-04#section-1.1) than BLS signatures, the pairing property allows BLS signatures to be aggregated, making the whole beacon chain consensus protocol practical.

 [^fn-bls-bls]: There is a curious naming collision here.
 The BLS trio of "BLS signatures" are Boneh, Lynn, and Shacham, whereas those of the "BLS12-381" elliptic curve are Barreto, Lynn, and Scott.
 Ben Lynn is the only common name between the two.